Spyderisk/c-lsp/notes/lsp-tree-sitter.md

 - seems only applicable to configuration/serialization languages (JSON, TOML etc)
 - we abandoned lsp-tree-sitter

-# How Tree Sitter works
+## PYTHON-LSP insert-details-here XXX

+- detail 1
+- detail 2

+# Technical details of tree-sitter

 Since tree-sitter is the most significant part of our investigation we need to know what it does and does not do.

 - Tree sitter is very useful for parsing our language, however it is not very smart.
   - No concept of scope, symbols etc.
   - See the online [tree-sitter playground](https://tree-sitter.github.io/tree-sitter/playground) to get a sense of what it can do
 - For our lsp to implement "Smart" features, it requires additional knowledge about the language embedded within.
+This is something we need to code ourselves.
 - We can implement basic features generic of our grammar, but a generic smart lsp is not possible with tree-sitter
   - Syntax errors can be implemented generically by taking errored tokens, and (in theory) using the grammar at runtime to find what could be there in place of the errored token
   - ```c